The Hotel Fire that Taught Me to Trust My Employees

 One phone call changed all that.

 I was in my late twenties, and I’d only been a business owner for two years.
-I had 8 employees and all of them we’re younger than me.
+We had 8 employees and all of them were younger than me.
 Translation: none of us really knew what we were doing.
 I chose to deal with our shared inexperience by trying to keep tabs on everything that was going on in our small, growing, company.
 I mean everything.

 One service we provided was event planning, and part of that service was onsite staffing for client conferences.
 On this day, we had two staff supporting a 3-day event at a resort property in Northern Minnesota hosting over 300 medical management professionals.